 1991 Honda Accord Problems

-RepairPal has identified the most common problems with the 1991 Honda Accord as reported by actual vehicle owners.
+RepairPal has identified the most common problems with the 1991 Honda Accord based on complaints from actual vehicle owners.
 We'll tell you what the problem is and what it'll take to fix it.

 The temperature control knob may break, requiring replacement.